 And yes, if you have a peanut allergy, another seed or nut butter will do just fine.
-We tried it out with sunflower seed butter and almond butter and it was super tasty either way.
+We tried it out with sunflower seed butter and almond butter and it was super tasty either way and we've used pumpkin seed butter for half of the nut butter part as well.
 Of course, peanut butter is something special, but not if you have an allergy to it like my son does.

-We used my Homemade Nut Butter / Seed Butter in this recipe.
+We always use Homemade Nut Butter / Seed Butter for this recipe.
 Making your own nut and seed butters is a fabulous way to save money and have total control over your ingredients.
-You can see more about how to make your own Homemade Nut Butters and Homemade Seed Butters here.

 This Chia Pudding is so healthy and easy to whip up.
 You can blend it up the night before, put it in small dessert cups or mason jars, and enjoy it for a quick and easy breakfast.

 I've written about How and Why to Soak Nuts and Seeds.
 And I've seen loads of soaked chia pudding recipes all over the internet.
 So I've wondered about whether my blended up, super smooth chia puddings were a health concern.